shuciran/shuciran.github.io/_posts/HTB/Windows/2 Medium/2023-05-30-Intelligence.md

     ]
 Domain SID: S-1-5-21-4210132550-3389855604-3437519686
 ```
-And the SPN can be extracted from Bloodhound in the extra properties of the user `svc_int`:
+And the SPN can be extracted from Bloodhound in the extra properties of the user `svc_int` since this is an Unconstrained Delegation the `WWW/dc.intelligence.htb` shows up:
 ![SPN-Bloodhound](/assets/img/Pasted image 20230601093711.png)

 And finally we have this information to abuse `impacket-ticketer`: